-The simulations of the background for the Nd 3d spectra do not admit a burying layer, what is consistent with the presence of a segregated layer of neodymium on top of the alloy films.
-However, it cannot explain the lack of dependence of the background shape with $\lambda_{IMFP}$.
-It also underestimates the height of the background with respect to the elastically scattered part of the spectra as it occurred in the background of the Co 2p spectra.
-These fails in the description of the background are independent of the chosen distribution of emitters.
-We suggest that this misbehavior in the simulations might have to do with the fail of the model to explain the background for the dilute concentration of Nd photoemitters within the alloy at depths above the segregation layer.
-This could be a different situation than that of the cobalt photoemitters which are majority within the alloy.
-The low concentration of photoemitters would make less probable for multiple inelastically scattered electrons to reach the detector, giving more weight to single inelastical scattering events .
-This would explain the constant background shape under $\lambda_{IMFP}$ variations and the underestimation of the height of the background.
-In that case, the Nd 3d background differences found between the samples would be mainly related to their sample thickness, consistent with the presence of neodymium emitters within the films at regions deeper than the segregated layer.
-This coarse sensitivity of the background shape to determine the structure of the segregated layer is expected due to the probe depth which in this case is of the order of 3 to 4 times $\lambda_{MFP}$, whereas the main segregated layer is just a fraction of $\lambda_{MFP}$.
-Then, it seems not possible to relate the observed differences in the Nd 3d backgrounds to actual differences in the distribution of neodymium between the samples.
-Such a description would be done using photoemission spectroscopy with a shorter probe depth.
+The simulations of the background for the Nd 3d spectra do not admit a burying layer, which is consistent with the presence of a segregated layer of Nd on top of the alloy films.
+However, this does not explain the lack of the background shape dependence on $\lambda_{IMFP}$.
+It also underestimated the height of the background with respect to the elastically scattered part of the spectra as it occurred in the background of the Co 2p spectra.
+These failures in the description of the background are independent of the chosen emitter distribution.
+We suggest that this misbehavior in the simulations might be related to the failure of the model to explain the background for the dilute concentration of Nd within the alloy at depths above the segregation layer.
+This could be a different situation than that of the photoemitted electrons from Cobalt which are majority within the alloy.